178.7 Automated Sources

 Exchange #2 Unemployment Compensation (UC):

 NOTE: The Department of Labor and Industry (DLI) has arrangements to assist OIM staff in verifying the availability of UC benefits in cases where Exchange #2 appears to contradict an individual's statement.
-See PCA 17131178 for more information.
+This process will only be available when the EUC program is not actively making payments.
+For those cases where Data Exchange 2 appears to contradict an individual’s statement regarding UC/EUC benefits, the caseworker will:

 NOTE: Information received from Exchange 4 should NOT be printed and must be annotated in the record as an Exchange “match” without indicating the source of the information as Exchange 4.
 See SHB 930.61.